GAIA-X4PLC-AAD/ssi-to-oidc-bridge/README.md

 ## Login Flow

 The user's browser starts out on the service website, which takes on the role of an OIDC client here.
+This browser may run on a desktop or smartphone.
 The flow is slightly simplified for improved readability.
 For example, the responses for Redis lookups are not shown.
 Also, redirects are shown immediately going to the redirect target.
-This is an authorization code
+This is an authorization code flow:
-flow:

 ```mermaid
 sequenceDiagram